 Note that all correspondence should go to our street address, not the old P.O.
 Box.
 The correct address for NFPA is:

 Edmonds, WA 98026

-Once the filled-in application and supporting documentation have been received by NFPA headquarters, the payment is processed and the bundle is forwarded to PES.
-After reviewing it and making arrangements with Prometric, a candidate eligibility statement is sent to the candidate informing them that they may schedule their appointment with a testing center near them.
-This series of events generally takes 20 to 30 days.
+Once the completed application and supporting documentation have been received by NFPA headquarters, the payment is processed, qualifications checked and the candidate information is entered in Prometric's system.
+After NFPA headquarters receives notice that the candidate information has been accepted by Prometric, an eligibility statement is sent to the candidate by e-mail informing them that they may schedule their appointment with a testing center near them.
+This series of events generally takes one to two weeks.

 Sylvan Technology Centers/Prometric testing site locator (in Step 1 choose "National Federation of Paralegal Association" from the drop-down list)